COLD SYMPTOMS IN DOGS

 Is It a Cold or Something Else?

-Cold-like symptoms can also occur if your pet has another viral illness, such as canine flu or kennel cough.
-If your coughing dog sounds a little like a honking goose, kennel cough may be the cause of the symptoms.
+Cold-like symptoms can also occur if your pet has another viral illness, such as canine flu or Canine Cough/Bordetella.
+If your coughing dog sounds a little like a honking goose, Canine Cough/Bordetella may be the cause of the symptoms.

-Kennel cough can spread quickly through animal shelters, doggy daycares, and anywhere else dogs are in close contact with each other.
+Canine Cough/Bordetella can spread quickly through animal shelters, doggy daycares, and anywhere else dogs are in close contact with each other.
 The illness can be severe in puppies under 6 months or dogs with immune system conditions, according to the American Kennel Club.
 Most dogs get better on their own, but some will require veterinary treatment.
-The bordetella vaccine can reduce your pet's risk of developing kennel cough.
+The Canine Cough/Bordetella vaccine can reduce your pet's risk of developing Canine Cough/Bordetella.

 Canine influenza may also cause many of the same symptoms as colds.
 The illness is very contagious.
 In fact, nearly all dogs exposed to it become infected, although only 80 percent show symptoms, according to the American Veterinary Medical Association.